Petrophile carduacea

-Petrophile carduacea is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile carduacea is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with deeply toothed leaves, and more or less spherical heads of hairy yellow flowers.

 Description

 Petrophile carduacea is a shrub that typically grows to a height of 1–2 m and has hairy young branchlets.
 The leaves are 50–120 mm long, 10–50 mm wide and deeply toothed, the teeth broadly triangular and sharply-pointed.
 The flowers are arranged in leaf axils in more or less spherical heads about 10 mm in diameter, with a few triangular involucral bracts at the base.
 The flowers are about 8 mm long, yellow and hairy.
 Flowering occurs from September to October and the fruit is a nut, fused with others in an oblong head 20–35 mm long on a peduncle up to 10 mm long.

 Taxonomy

 Petrophile carduacea was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from material collected by James Drummond.
 The specific epithet (carduacea) means "thistle-like".